De Quervain’s

 Diagnosis of De Quervain’s Tenosynovitis

-A thorough physical examination by Dr Brumby-Rendell will assess your wrist and thumb for pain, welling, and movement restrictions.
+A thorough physical examination by Dr Brumby-Rendell will assess your wrist and thumb for pain, swelling, and movement restrictions.
 This examination is essential to accurately diagnose De Quervain’s tenosynovitis.

 Early and accurate diagnosis can prevent the condition from worsening and ensure that you receive the most effective treatment options.
 Dr Brumby-Rendell’s expertise in diagnosing musculoskeletal conditions guarantees a precise and timely assessment.